Decay of long-lived oscillations after quantum quenches in gapped interacting quantum systems: Oscillations at ``early" times

 The results are shown in Figs.~\ref{fig:Spin1-SmallQuench},~\ref{fig:Spin1-MediumQuench} for two quenches of different strengths.
 For the weaker quench we see that there are oscillations in the quantity $\langle S^z_{L/2}\rangle $ with little to no visible damping, whilst the evolution of $\langle S^z_{L/2}S^z_{L/2+1}\rangle $ is strongly damped.
-In light of the previous section, this is to be understood as due to a discrete spin-flip symmetry as follows: the oscillations can only occur when the matrix element $\langle {\rm GS} | O | {\rm QP}(k)\rangle\neq 0$ where $|{\rm QP}(k)\rangle$ is the quasiparticle at momentum $k$ and $|{\rm GS}\rangle$ is the ground state of the post-quench Hamiltonian.
+In light of the previous section, this is to be understood as due to a discrete spin-flip symmetry as follows: the oscillations can only occur when the matrix element $\langle {\rm GS} | \mathcal{O} | {\rm QP}(k)\rangle\neq 0$ where $|{\rm QP}(k)\rangle$ is the quasiparticle at momentum $k$ and $|{\rm GS}\rangle$ is the ground state of the post-quench Hamiltonian.
 For the BLBQ chain the ground state is invariant under $S^z\mapsto -S^z$ but the magnon mode is odd under this symmetry.
 Therefore, the matrix elements are only non-zero when the observable is $\Z_2$ odd, such as $S^z$ itself, and conversely the oscillations decay rapidly when the observable is $\Z_2$ even.
 The oscillations in the magnetization have frequency $\omega$ very close to the magnon gap at $k=\pi$ as expected \be \omega\approx\ 0.62102 \dots J \ ,\qquad \Delta_{\rm ex}(\pi)\approx 0.62096 J \ . \ee

 Fig.~\ref{fig:Spin1-MediumQuench} shows a somewhat larger quench from $h_s=0.05$, which still has an energy per site well below the gap.
-The average inter-particle distance after this quench is approximately \be \ell=\Delta_{\rm ex}/\epsilon_{\rm Quench}\approx 79\ . \ee From the perspective of a low density gas of quasiparticles, the finite lifetime of the oscillations is caused by scattering events.
+The average inter-particle distance after this quench is approximately \be \ell=\Delta_{\rm ex}/\epsilon_{\rm Quench}\approx 79\ . \ee From the perspective of a low density gas of quasiparticles, the finite lifetime of the oscillations is caused by scattering events \cite{Birnkammer_2022}.
 Therefore one would not expect to see appreciable decay at times $vt\lesssim \ell$.
 From ED we estimate that the group velocity is roughly $v\approx 1.26J$, and so the slight decay by $Jt=50$ makes sense within the quasiparticle gas picture.
-For larger quenches we find that, as expected on the basis of our quasiparticle gas picture, the decay becomes more easily visible at short times.
+Conversely, for the quench in Fig.~\ref{fig:Spin1-SmallQuench} the mean free path is $\ell \approx 1600$ and thus the lack of decay is also consistent with this rough estimate.
+For even larger quenches than in Fig.~\ref{fig:Spin1-MediumQuench} we find that, as expected on the basis of our quasiparticle gas picture, the decay becomes more easily visible at short times.